NSEcho/lldb-scripts/README.md

 $ lldb
 ...
-(lldb) command script import /path/to/lldb-script/directory/GetButtonMethod.py
+(lldb) command script import /path/to/lldb-script/directory/GetButtonMethod.py (lldb) command script import /path/to/lldb-script/directory/GetASLR.py
 $ getButtonMethod 0xdeadbeef
 [+] Method for button is ExampleController => buttonTouched:
+$ getASLR PushKit
+[*] Offset is 0x1a2d0000
 ```

+# getButtonMethod

+`getButtonMethod` is a useful lldb command for reverse engineering and analyzing iOS applications.
+It enables you to find out what method is responsible for button and inside which controller(header file).

+Simply pass the memory address of button and wait for the green color.

+# getASLR

+`getASLR` command enables you to find ASLR offset for specific module.
+Sometimes when you want to set a breakpoint on certain memory location from disassembled binary, you can't do it directly without adding ASLR offset to it, like `address = base_address + aslr_offset`

 # Remotely debugging